Philipp-Sc/learning/README.md

 * Consider live training the NN on the current (or simialar) game position.
 Stockfish evaluations are already partly there anyway.
 * Add more principles/features.
 * Calculate Pawn Structure from Database.
 Reduce 3 features to 1.
+* Fix Pawn Structure Visualization on Mobile
+* Ensure the Importance Calculation is stopped before the next one is calculated.
+* Reduce the amount of features for importance calculation somehow.
+Calculate the top 10 and add show more button.
+Top 10 based on heuristic.
+* Add button to enable/disable feature importance

 * **@training**